Country Living in a Cariboo Valley

 Since you may not be able to plant everything you want on the small piece of land, you may consider prioritizing crops which will give a higher yield.

 Seeding a new row every month will ensure you have plenty for the entire growing season.
 It’s a great way to get the most out of a small garden.
+Succession planting is a huge component of making the most of a small garden space!

 Tomatoes growing in containers on a deck

-9. Make use of pots and containers
+9. Make Use of Pots and Containers

 Pots and containers are an excellent way of extending your gardening space.
 You can prop them against the fence or place them on the patio.